Chamberre in the Rockies

 Chamberre accepts violin, viola, cello, and string bass (2 string bass players maximum, open until filled), up to 4 pianists, open until filled, and one each of flute, oboe, and clarinet, open until filled.
 Chamberre also accepts any instrumentalists in any combination if in a preformed group, who will usually play together during assigned sessions, but not necessarily, if they can be worked into combinations of the other available musicians.
 Any pianists in your group will count toward the total number of 4 pianists we can accommodate.

 Rocky Ridge Music Center provides an extensive library of chamber music.
 Nonetheless, all string bass and wind players should bring additional music.
 Many players generously bring their own collections to share.

-Although you will play with musicians having a range of skill levels, we are confident that if you are at least an intermediate player, you will find Chamberre to be productive and enjoyable.
+Although you will play with musicians having a range of skill levels, we are confident that if you have orchestra or chamber music experience, and have strong sight reading skills, you will find Chamberre to be productive and enjoyable.